mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 image: /images/posts/react-quiz.jpg
 ---

 We're going to create a multiple choice quiz with React - without setting up any build configuration.
-This is now possible thanks to the [Create React App](https://github.com/facebookincubator/create-react-app) project, which was recently created by the team at Facebook.
+This is now possible thanks to the [Create React App](https://github.com/facebookincubator/create-react-app) project, which was created by the team at Facebook.
 [Check out the demo here](http://mitchgavan.github.io/react-multi-choice-quiz/) to see the quiz in action.
 Starting a new React project usually involves a lot of overhead that can be time consuming for anyone and straight up daunting to beginners.
 With *Create React App* you get a modern workflow with Webpack, Babel (for ES6 syntax support), ESLint and more all configured for you.
 This allows you to jump into writing your code straight away.

 ### Initial Setup
 To get started make sure you have Node 4 or later installed on your machine.
-Then we need to install *Create React App* once globally with the following command:
+Then to create your app, from the command line, run the following command in your preferred directory:

 {% highlight text %}
-  npm install -g create-react-app
-{% endhighlight %}

-Then to create your app run the following command:

-{% highlight text %}
-  create-react-app react-quiz
+  npx create-react-app react-quiz
   cd react-quiz
 {% endhighlight %}